Baiyyappanahalli: Metro station

 Baiyappanahalli also hosts the Coaching depot for Metro service.

 Railway station

 Baiyyappanahalli railway station is an Indian Railways train station located in Baiyyappanahalli, Bangalore which is located about 13 km away from the Bangalore City railway station and serves Baiyyappanahalli and Krishnarajapuram areas.
+Sir M. Visvesvaraya Terminal was inaugurated in 2022.

 Third coaching Terminal

 An Indian Railways train station being built at the same space where Baiyyappanahalli Yard once stood.
 This will be the city's third major Railway Terminal after KSR Bengaluru and Yesvantpur— is all set to be commissioned.
 Its façade modeled after the Kempegowda International Airport terminal, the new facility is bound to dramatically alter the departure and arrival experience of rail commuters.
 An Over bridge is being constructed on the approach road which leads to this station from Old Madras Road.

 Satellite bus station, NGEF

 A bus station was built at former NGEF land in Baiyyappanahalli which was a halt station for many buses of Karnataka State Road Transport Corporation and neighbouring state buses.
 There was a plan to make it a Terminal station for interstate buses which was never materialized.
 However the facility was decommissioned due to poor response.